-The counselling and training services of The Counselling Centre have been accredited by the British Association for Counselling and Psychotherapy.
-(BACP)
+The Counselling Centre counselling service has been accredited by the British Association for Counselling and Psychotherapy.
+(BACP).

 “Service accreditation provides robust evidence of service quality and professionalism.
 Essentially, it demonstrates that the service is committed to competence.
 All BACP Accredited Services have demonstrated a high quality of service delivery, meeting benchmark standards that are maintained by annual assessment.
 In addition, Accredited Services are bound by the BACP Ethical Framework for Good Practice in Counselling and Psychotherapy.”